 '''

--> ip ospf interface 120.5.80.1 auth-type none
+-> ip ospf interface vlan-213 auth-type none

 '''

 Modifying Interface Parameters

 There are several interface parameters that can be modified on a specified interface.
 Most of these deal with timer settings.

 The cost parameter and the priority parameter help to determine the cost of the route using this interface, and the chance that this interface's router will become the designated router, respectively.